 6. Summary of comments or views not accepted and the reasons for not accepting them

-Some of the suggestions for the use of CDBG funds were not eligible.
+There were no views that were not accepted.
+Some of the suggestions for the use of CDBG funds under prior Action Plans represented activities or projects that were not eligible for federal funding.

 7. Summary